ryanduan/kuiba/WIKI.md

     FAILED (failures=1)
     Destroying test database for alias 'default'...

 I think you can login.
-OK, let's commit our code now.
+OK, let's commit and our code push to github now.

     git status (to see which files have changed) git diff (review the detail)